Department of Physical Therapy and Athletic Training

 This course provides an opportunity for the learner to apply verbal and nonverbal communication skills required as an essential function of physical therapy.
 By utilizing learning, personality, and developmental theories, the course will explore effective components and skills of interviewing, teaching, and communicating with patients/clients, family members, and other members of the health care team.
 The course introduces the concepts of feedback and self-assessment to improve communication skills.
 The course will explore ways to adapt interviewing and teaching to accommodate patient/audience culture, body image, language, age, spirituality, or other sensitive topics.

-Kinesiology II builds on concepts introduced in Kinesiology I. Biomechanical principles and movement analysis are applied to the elbow, wrist/hand, spine, temporomandibular, pelvis/hip, knee, and ankle/foot regions.
+Kinesiology builds on concepts of biomechanical principles and movement analysis as applied regionally to human body.
 The course assists in student understanding of optimal human motion and alignment and the contributions and interactions of the muscular, skeletal, and nervous systems.
 Students use foundational knowledge and principles of movement analysis to begin to understand appropriate intervention strategies.
-(Offered fall only)

 DPT 5226 - Therapeutic Exercise